 You can’t have any pudding until you eat your meat!
 How can you have any pudding if you don’t eat your meat!

-A paraphrase of a line from the song “Another Brick in the Wall,” from the famed Pink Floyd rock opera The Wall.
-Actual lyrics: “If you don’t eat your meat, you can’t have any pudding/How can you have any pudding if you don’t eat your meat?”
+A paraphrase of a spoken-word line from the end of the song “Another Brick in the Wall,” from the famed Pink Floyd rock opera The Wall.
+Actual phrase: “If you don’t eat your meat, you can’t have any pudding/How can you have any pudding if you don’t eat your meat?”

 Wow, Evening at the Improv’s really changed.

 An Evening at the Improv was a TV series that showcased standup comedians.
 It aired from 1982-1996.